 Figure 3.
 Variation of with frequency non-dimensional K1a for values of a/l3 between 0.01 and 2.

-The results for different values of a/l3 almost overlay and hence the leak noise spectrum is predicted to have a weak dependence on the turbulence length-scale l3, while it varies strongly with non-dimensional frequency K1a.
+The results for different values of a/l3 almost overlay and hence the leak noise spectrum is predicted to have a weak dependence on the turbulence length-scale l3, while it varies strongly with non-dimensional frequency as ~ (K1a)2.
 A good approximation to may therefore be obtained by putting a/l3 = 0 in Eq (11), which may then be evaluated in terms standard functions,